 The key lies in the fact that we have a sufficient understanding of genetic and biochemical processes that lead to metabolic damage that we can already envision what is termed the engineering approach.
 Aubrey frequently uses the question "how long will a house last?"
 Of course, the answer is that, if you look after it, it can last forever!
 The key here is that Aubrey proposes that we find a method to undo the damage that has accumulated over the first 50 or 60 years of a person’s life.
 Repairing the damage means we do not need to understand all the processes of aging, only that we need to know enough to extend healthy lifespan by let us say 30 years.

-It is actually quite easy to follow and what this means in essence is that, let us say you are 60 years old at the time of the first intervention and that this early and fundamentally imperfect treatment repairs 25 years of accumulated damage.
-Then 10 years later you would reach the chronological age of 70 but would be biologically only 45 years old.
-We now come to the vital key to the whole theory which is this, let us say 20 years after the first treatment, when you are chronologically 80 but biologically 55 years old, clearly both your doctor and yourself will realize that the damage that was not repaired in the first treatment combined with further damage accumulated over the 20 years since is again posing a health risk.
-At this point it is time for another intervention.
+It is actually quite easy to follow, in essence this is how it will work, lets assume you are 60 years old at the time of the first intervention/treatment and that this early and fundamentally imperfect selection of therapies repairs 25 years worth of accumulated damage.
+Now let's look 10 years ahead when you would reach the chronological age of 70 but would be biologically only 45 years old.
+We now come to the vital key to the whole theory which is this, let's assume that 20 years after the first treatment, when you are chronologically 80 but biologically 55 years old your doctor and yourself will conclude that the damage that was not repaired in the first treatment combined with further damage accumulated over the last 20 years is again posing a health risk.
+This is the point when you would require a second intervention/treatment.